javicacheiro/openstack-training/core/storage/labs/storage_lab.md

 ```

 ## Starting a new instance from the snapshot
-### Converting the data volume snapshot in a normal volume
+### Converting the data volume snapshot into a normal volume
 First we will convert the data volume snapshot into a normal volume:
 - `Volumes > Snapshots`: in the snapshot options select "Create Volume" (use the default name)